davetron5000/rspec_test_data/README.md

 end
 ```

 Whoa.
 Yes, the setup is gone and subsumed into the test data class.
-This is a tradeoff.
-You make this tradeoff in this case because
+This is a trade-off.
+You make this trade-off in this case because
 you want access to the test data outside this class.
 You can achieve this like so, in your `db/seeds.rb`:

 ```ruby